-What’s Up With all the Grow Busts in California Lately?
+What’s Up With all the Marijuana Busts in California Lately?

 Even though California is arguably the most herb-friendly U.S. state, there is still a thriving black market that dwarfs any legal operations.

 Is it legal to grow marijuana in California?